Everything You Need to Know About Small Business Insurance

 When figuring out how to choose the right deductible, your agent should be able to help you compare the costs.

-Each type of business insurance is designed to protect against a specific set of risks — from liability to workers compensation.
-Here are some of the protections available through small business insurance coverage.
+Each type of business insurance is designed to protect against a specific set of risks — from liability to workers’ compensation.
+A Farm Bureau agent can help you determine what insurance you need for your small business.

 This type of coverage protects your property if it is damaged or destroyed due to fire, storm or theft.
-One of the common mistakes of business owners is under valuing their building, business personal property and/or inventory.
-Establishing correct property limits to rebuild your business following a loss in a crucial step in creating your insurance program.
+One of the common mistakes of business owners is undervaluing their building, business personal property and/or inventory.
+Establishing correct property limits to rebuild your business following a loss is a crucial step in creating your insurance program.
 Most businesses experience peak seasons and need to plan for fluctuations in the coverage needs.

 This coverage picks up where your standard liability insurance policy limit leaves off, offering you a broader umbrella of protection.

-If your business relies on point of sale systems, generators, compressors, air conditioning systems, electrical systems, boilers, refrigeration systems or has specific water needs, Equipment Breakdown coverage, offered as a provision with property coverage, covers the equipment your business relies on.
+If your business relies on point-of-sale systems, generators, compressors, air conditioning systems, electrical systems, boilers or refrigeration systems — or if you have specific water needs — equipment breakdown coverage, offered as a provision with property coverage, covers the equipment your business relies on.

-As the business owner, you’ll identify who the “key people” are to your business.
-This is anyone who your business depends on, and without him or her your company could be financially threatened.
+- As the business owner, you’ll identify who the “key people” are to your business.
+This is anyone who your business depends on, and without whom your company could be financially threatened.

 Whether you already have business insurance coverage in place or are looking for new coverage for your business, it’s important to talk to your Farm Bureau agent to make sure you get the right coverage for your needs.
 Here are five business insurance questions to ask your agent.